Intelligent-Silicon/Clarion-Template-Customisation/README.md

     #ENDIF
 ```

-At the end of the file add...
+At the end of the file ABProgram.TPW add...

 This #Group is accessible to all the template files at Global, Module and Procedure level so only needs to be declared once before it performs its programmed changes.
 ```